<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 • They must disclose specific facts about the relationship with their client and the recommendations they give them.

-• Conflicts that create an incentive for them to place their interest or their firm’s interest ahead of a client’s must be mitigated by the firm.
+• Conflicts that incentivize them to place their interest or their firm’s interest ahead of a client’s must be mitigated by the firm.

 • Limitations on offerings must be prevented.

-• Sales contests, quotas, bonuses, and non-cash compensation based on the sale of specific securities or types of securities within a limited period must be eliminated.
+• Sales contests, quotas, bonuses, and non-cash compensation based on selling specific securities within a limited period must be eliminated.

-Although Regulation Best Interest draws from key fiduciary principles, it does not mandate full fiduciary duties.
-A lot of us wear multiple hats at our workplaces, and financial professionals are no exception.
-The main reason you may prefer to work with a fee-only, fiduciary advisor is because they are legally bound to keep their “fiduciary hat” on at all times.
-Those who are held to lesser standards of care may swap out of that and don their “best interest/suitability hat” at times.
+Although Regulation Best Interest draws from key fiduciary principles, it does not mandate full duties.
+Many of us wear multiple hats at our workplaces, and financial professionals are no exception.
+You may prefer to work with a fee-only, fiduciary advisor because they are legally bound to always keep their “fiduciary hat” on.
+Those held to lesser standards of care may swap out of that and don their “best interest/suitability hat” at times.
 When you work with true, full-time fiduciaries, they will not switch roles and you can count on them to consistently fulfill their duties.

-Also, not everyone who claims to be a fiduciary is always putting their clients first so it’s crucial to do your own research.
+Also, not everyone claiming to be a fiduciary always puts their clients first so it’s crucial to do your own research.
 It can be hard to find this information online, but the best place to start is on the National Association of Personal Financial Advisors (NAPFA) website.
 There you can search through the fee-only fiduciaries near you.
 The SEC’s online database also has information about advisors, including their ADVs and CRSs.

 The easiest option is to simply ask a financial professional if they are licensed with an insurance company or brokerage firm.
 If the answer is “yes,” then they are not a true fiduciary.
 You may also ask them to show you a signed fiduciary oath, stating that they are not licensed or affiliated with any firm that receives compensation for recommending or providing financial or insurance products.

 Knowledge is power.
-There are trustworthy advisors out there who will put your needs above their own gain, you just need to look in the right places.
+Trustworthy advisors will put your needs above their gain.
+You only need to look for them in the right places.
 At The Wealth Conservatory, we pride ourselves on being fee-only fiduciaries.
-Please feel free to reach out to us with any questions about this topic or about what we do here.
+Contact us with any questions about this topic or what we do here.